Oak Flats railway station

 Oak Flats railway station is a railway station located in Oak Flats, New South Wales, Australia, on the South Coast railway line.
-The station serves NSW TrainLink trains travelling south to Kiama and north to Wollongong and Sydney.
+The station serves Sydney Trains travelling south to Kiama and north to Wollongong and Sydney.
 Together with the Dunmore and later Shellharbour Junction stations, Oak Flats has long served as the rail connection for the coastal suburbs of the City of Shellharbour.